Christine McVie, Fleetwood Mac singer and keyboardist, dies at 79

 Her former bandmates expressed their condolences, calling McVie a "one-of-a-kind" talent.

-"There are no words to describe our sadness at the passing of Christine McVie," the group said in a statement posted to Twitter on Wednesday.
+"There are no words to describe our sadness at the passing of Christine McVie," the group said in a statement posted on social media platforms Wednesday.
 "She was truly one-of-a-kind, special and talented beyond measure.
 She was the best musician anyone could have in their band and the best friend anyone could have in their life."

 "We were so lucky to have a life with her.
 Individually and together, we cherished Christine deeply and are thankful for the amazing memories we have.
 She will be so very missed," the band added.